tree logo

 Tax and probate records reveal that John Kilby and some of his descendants and spouses from the early 1770s to 1865 enslaved men, women, and children of African descent, mostly singular or few in numbers.
 Significantly, church records and probate and other court records reveal names and basic descriptions of enslaved persons.
 We are fortunate to have been able to identify by name three generations of enslaved persons—the later generation taking Kilby as their surname after emancipation—and their descendants, confirmed through genetic testing and extensive genealogical research.
 The first six generations of this family are depicted in this tree.

 Family lines of African-heritage Kilbys extend beyond Virginia to cities in Pennsylvania, Rhode Island, and New York.
-Stories of extraordinary strength, resilience, determination, and accomplishment enrich this family history.
-The youngest living descendants can now know about their ancestors going back eight or more generations!
-Researching and sharing genealogical information with living descendants is a current primary focus.
+Stories of extraordinary strength, resilience, determination, and accomplishment mark these family histories.

-• Kilbys of Dorchester County, British Colony of Maryland and their descendants in Nansemond County, Virginia
+• Kilbys of Dorchester County, British Colony of Maryland and their descendants in Hanover County and Nansemond County, Virginia

 Descendants of Thomas Kilby (c.1715-1774) settled in and became prominent citizens of nineteenth-century Hanover and Nansemond Counties, Virginia.
-Genealogical and genetic research is being conducted to attempt to connect this family branch with John Kilby of Culpeper County.
+Although not related to the Kilbys of Culpeper County, I am conducting historical and genealogical research on African American Kilbys who were enslaved by this Kilby family.

 • Kilbys of Liberia, West Africa